eth-vaw-glaciology/course-101-0250-00/website/logistics.md

 3. **For each homework submission**, you will:
     - create a new folder named `lectureX` (X $\in [3-...]$) to push the exercise codes into;
     - copy **the single git commit hash (or SHA) of the final push** and upload it on [Moodle](https://moodle-app2.let.ethz.ch/course/view.php?id=18084).
 It will serve to control the material was pushed on time.

+\warn{Make sure to only include the `lectureX` folders and `README.md` in the GitHub repo you share with the exercise bot in order to keep the syncing as lightweight as possible.}

 \note{Homework folders on GitHub should be Julia projects and thus contain a `Project.toml` file.
 The `Manifest.toml` file should be kept local.
 An automated way of doing so is to add it as entry to a `.gitignore` file in the root of your repo.
 Mac users may also add `.DS_Store` to their `.gitignore`.
 Codes could be placed in a `scripts/` folder.
 Output material to be displayed in the `README.md` could be placed in a `docs/` folder.}